-Along with the sagebrush and juniper characteristic of the high desert, Sutton Mountain provides vital habitat to the threatened arrowleaf thelypody and Peck’s milkvetch species.
-As you explore this part of the Sutton Mountain Wilderness Proposal you can be on the lookout for pronghorn antelope, mule deer, bald eagles, ferruginous hawks, pygmy rabbit, and Western toad.
+Along with the sagebrush and juniper characteristic of the high desert, Sutton Mountain provides vital habitat to the threatened arrowleaf thelypody and Peck’s milkvetch species and was recently proposed as a national monument.
+As you explore this part of the Sutton Mountain Wilderness Study Area you can be on the lookout for pronghorn antelope, mule deer, bald eagles, ferruginous hawks, pygmy rabbit, and Western toad.

 Look for waterfalls, small offshoots from the main canyon and multiple access points to steep grassy hills that lead right to the summit.
 It’s 3.1 miles round-trip to reach the canyon rim, but plan on hiking roughly 5 miles to take in side trips.

 - This trailhead is quite discrete.
 Look for a small parking area on the west side of the road.